This is a ten-minute reading of the article “Salvation in the New Testament.”

 Repent therefore and be converted, that your sins may be blotted out, so that times of refreshing may come from the presence of the Lord (Acts 3:19).

-In modern times the Gospel has been clouded by the dark lenses of men’s theologies and methods.
+In modern times, people have clouded the Gospel with unbiblical theologies and methods.
 Almost no Gospel light can penetrate.
 Understand that the concept of “getting saved” today is so distorted by men’s traditions that it’s like the Pharisees who made the word of God of no effect by their traditions.
 What’s worse is that they show no signs of returning to a Bible-based message.
-The problem is long-in-the-tooth, and it will take a new generation o preachers to change it back.
+The problem is long in the tooth, and it will take a new generation of preachers to change it back.

 Wedding or Altar Call?

 Salvation is not like a wedding ceremony but is

 often treated as such.
 At a wedding, people who love each other and are already committed come forward to express their desire to be married in front of witnesses.
 The preacher doesn’t talk them into getting married for thirty minutes and then lead them in their vows.
 Their hearts were already aligned with each other, and they had a relationship.
 Salvation invitations are frequently given with little or no knowledge of what the person “being saved” is committing to.